BPS-Circular-API/docs-page/docs/API/using-the-api/Use-new-circulars.md

 sidebar_position: 5
 ---

-# Using /getpng Endpoint
+# Using /new-circulars Endpoint

-In this tutorial, we will be using the `/new-circulars` endpoint to get a circular's PNG file.
+In this tutorial, we will be using the `/new-circulars` endpoint to implement a new circular checking system.

-The `/getpng` endpoint returns a list of circulars posted with their circular ids greater than the provided circular ID

 ## Request Structure